DeCoded-Void/Destin_py/README.md

 # Destin_py (WIP)
 This is the module that is used for my public bot on Discord.
-It features most of the available endpoints that should be needed to pull out any necessary info from the Destiny 2 api.
+It features most of the available endpoints that should be needed to pull out any necessary info from the Destiny 2 API.
 Examples of use given the requirements are provided in the root of this project.
 For use with Discord, please refer to "Placeholder - will add bot link later".

 ## Requirements